KevRitchie/KevRitchie.github.io/_posts/2020-11-22-first-steps-with-microsoft-graph.markdown

 **Summary**

-In summary, connecting into Microsoft’s Graph was real easy and there is a vast amount of documentation on https://docs.microsoft.com  to help you get started.
-I just thought it useful to document are dalliance with the Graph.
+In summary, connecting into Microsoft’s Graph was real easy and there is a vast amount of documentation on it at https://docs.microsoft.com to help you get started.
+I just thought it useful to document our dalliance with the Graph.

 Am I a Graph believer?
 You bet I am.
 The possibilities are endless, and we’ve already built a holiday/vacation Blazor application too that hooks into the Graph!